ruby/ruby/README.md

 ## Contributing

 We welcome open source contributors.
-If you are interested in contributing to this project, please contact Maxime Chevalier [(@Love2Code) via twitter](https://twitter.com/Love2Code) or by email (maxime.chevalierboisvert@shopify.com).
-You can also feel free to open new issues to report bugs or just to ask questions.
+You should feel free to open new issues to report bugs or just to ask questions.
 Suggestions on how to make this readme file more helpful for new contributors are most welcome.

+Bug fixes and bug reports are very valuable to us.
+If you find bugs in YJIT, it's very possible be that nobody has reported this bug before, or that we don't have a good reproduction for it, so please open an issue and provide some information about your configuration and a description of how you encountered the problem.
+If you are able to produce a small reproduction to help us track down the bug, that is very much appreciated as well.

+If you would like to contribute a large patch to YJIT, we suggest opening an issue or a discussion on this repository so that we can have an active discussion.
+A common problem is that sometimes people submit large pull requests to open source projects without prior communication, and we have to reject them because the work they implemented does not fit within the design of the project.
+We want to save you time and frustration, so please reach out and we can have a productive discussion as to how you can contribute things we will want to merge into YJIT.